 Water flows through all the world’s oceans.
 Warm water from the equator mixes with cold water from the poles.
 The mixing of warm and cold water makes the water temperature moderate.

 Even inland temperatures are milder because of oceans.
 Without oceans, there would be much bigger temperature swings all over Earth.
 Temperatures might plunge hundreds of degrees below freezing in the winter.
 In the summer, lakes and seas might boil!
 Life as we know it could not exist on Earth without the oceans.

 Oceans and Living Things

 The oceans provide a home to many living things.
 In fact, a greater number of organisms lives in the oceans than on land.
-Coral reefs ( Figure below ) have more diversity of life forms than almost anywhere else on Earth.
-Biological diversity is shortened to biodiversity .
-Oceans contain the majority of biomass on Earth.
+Coral reefs, like the one in

 Coral reefs teem with life.

-- biodiversity : Different types of organisms in a given region.
+: The different types of organisms in a given region.

-- biomass : Total mass of living things in a given region.
+: The total mass of living things in a given region.

-- How much of the planet is covered by water?
+How much of the water is covered by water?

 What role do oceans play in the water cycle?